ripley57/CW_Tools/tools/git/GIT_CHEATSHEET.md

 o PULL vs FETCH
-git pull	-	Fetches the changes from a remote repository AND merges them into the current branch. git fetch 	- 	Fetches the changes from a remote repository but SKIPS the mmerge step.
+git pull	-	Fetches the changes from a remote repository AND merges them into the current branch. git fetch 	- 	Fetches the changes from a remote repository but SKIPS the merge step.
 			You must do the merge manually, e.g. using "git merge origin/master".
-			Note: "git status" will show you're "behind".
-To see these (unmerged) changes: "git diff origin/master" (Remember: "git diff origin/master" shows the differences between the current working tree state and the "origin" remote’s master branch.)
+			Note: "git status" will show you're "behind", but tTo see these (unmerged) changes, you need to query the working directory with the remote branch, e.g.: "git diff origin master"

 o DIFFS
 git show 41b0904f278	-	Show changes in a commit.